-Our design for risk analysis measures the range of risk and a risk is rated as Low, Medium and High using a unique two-dimensional table making probability of occurrence and financial impact as key factors for rating risks.
+Our design for risk analysis measures the range of risk and risk is rated as Low, Medium, and High using a unique two-dimensional table making the probability of occurrence and financial impact key factors for rating risks.

-SBS Global has a dedicated team who research and operate on analysing the risks and mitigating such risks in complex organisations for various industry sectors.
+SBS Global has a dedicated team that researches and operates on analyzing the risks and mitigating such risks in complex organizations for various industry sectors.

 Accounts receivable management is the process of ensuring that customers pay their dues on time.
 It helps the businesses to prevent themselves from running out of working capital at any point of time.
 It also prevents overdue payment or non-payment of the pending amounts of the customers.
-It builds the businesses financial and liquidity position.
-A good receivable management contributes to the profitability by reducing the risk of any bad debts.
+It builds the business’s financial and liquidity position.
+Good receivable management contributes to profitability by reducing the risk of any bad debts.
 Management is not only about reminding the customers and collecting the money on time.
 It also involves identifying the reasons for such delays and finding a solution to those issues.

-What is the process involved in the Accounts receivable management?
+What is the process involved in Accounts receivable management?

 An Account receivable management process involves the following: